C# - Static and Instance Methods: A Comprehensive Guide

 The square of 5 is 25

-Instance methods, on the other hand, are associated with objects (instances) of a class.
-You need to create an object of the class to use these methods.
-They often work with the specific data and state of an object.
+Instance methods are methods that belong to specific objects (instances) of a class.
+You need to create an object of the class to call an instance method.
+These methods operate on the data and state of the object they belong to.

 Key Characteristics of Instance Methods